Digestion, Diets | August 3, 2016 | Author: Naturopath

 In one study of patients with Crohn's disease and others with Ulcerative colitis were given dietary advice that restricted the intake of FODMAPs at a gastrointestinal dietary service in Victoria, Australia.
 It was found that the low FODMAP diet was effective in the treatment of symptoms of at least 1 in 2 patients with Crohn’s disease or ulcerative colitis.
 In another study involving patients with IBS and fructose malabsorption it was found that patients who were put on a strict low fructose and fructans diet showed great symptomatic improvement.

-Herbs and root plants such as artichokes (Globe and Jerusalem), leek, Onions (all kinds), Spring Onions and large amounts of Rye, Barley and Wheat.
+Fructans.
+Herbs and root plants such as artichokes (globe and jerusalem), leek, Onions (all kinds), Spring Onions and large amounts of Rye, Barley and Wheat.

 The diet itself is generally considered safe and can even be recommended by professionals for children that have been officially diagnosed with a functional gut disorder such as IBS.
 It is not recommended however, that children who generally benefit from treatment with the FODMAPs diet continue on it indefinitely.
 The diet is also safe for patients who have previously undergone gastrointestinal surgical procedures.